 It is also crucial to never send your mnemonic over email or text to anyone ( including Blockstream Green support).

 Doing so can expose your mnemonic to theft, and put your coins at risk.
 If you ever forget and accidentally do this, we urge you to create a brand new wallet as soon as possible and move your coins to that new wallet.

 After you have recorded and confirmed your mnemonic, you will be able to choose a PIN.
-This is a 6 digit number that can be used to quickly access your wallet on that device.
+This is a 6 digit number that can be used to quickly access your wallet on that device and on that network.

 In addition to the PIN you may also use iOS TouchID or Android’s Authentication to ease access to the wallet you just created or restored.
 You can set this up from settings.

 It is important to keep your PIN safe and secret.
 If it is lost, your only option to re-access your wallet will be through your mnemonic.

 Your PIN is specific to the device and network that it is created on.
 It is possible to access your wallet from multiple devices by using your mnemonic, but you will create a separate PIN for each device, so they might not be the same.